10 Top Tips to Manage a Heavy Workload

 6. Manage Meetings:

-Every time you think about calling a meeting or are invited to one, ask yourself if it is really necessary or would a telephone or conference call suffice.
+Every time you think about calling a meeting or are invited to one, ask yourself if it is really necessary or would a telephone or conference call suffice, or could you delegate your attendance to a team member.
 If you hold a regular team meeting, make sure some of the agenda items are strategic, not simply operational and that the agenda is circulated in advance.

 7. Block off time to Plan and Prepare: